 The pipes to be used under pressure are subject to hydraulic pressure tests.

 The pipes are hydraulically tested to detect areas with unexamined seams.
-The threaded pipes for the oil industry are also checked by hydraulic pressure testing for leak-proofness of the threaded joint.
+The threaded pipes are also checked by hydraulic pressure testing for leak-proofness of the threaded joint.

 The resistance of the pipes to various loads and deformation is checked during engineering tests.

 For bending test, the pipe is smoothly bent to the angle α (usually α = 90°) and inspected to determine whether the metal integrity is broken or not.

 The pipe surface quality is determined by its strength.
 The requirements for the pipe surface are strict; to meet them, the seamless pipes are subject to machining, complete boring, turning, grinding or electric polishing.

 The pipe is inspected visually from outside and inside.
 The special-purpose pipes are to be checked from inside by means of a periscope.
 The nondestructive testing methods, for example, ultrasonic or magnetic-particle inspection, are widely used.